livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

   },
   paginationFindConfig: {
     default: 50, // default is the batch size
-    limit: 100 // limit is the max.
+    limit: 100 // limit is the max
   }
 }
 ```